The Sugar Factory

-At present, most big sugar factories in India follow double carbonation (when highly pressurized carbon dioxide is dissolved into a solution) and double sulphitation process (introduction of sulphur dioxide-SO2 to a liquid) for clarification.
+At present, most big sugar factories in India follow double carbonation (when highly pressurized carbon dioxide is dissolved into a solution) and double sulphation process (introduction of sulfur dioxide-SO2 to a liquid) for clarification.
 Once the solution condenses and crystallizes, it results in the commonly known form of raw sugar.

 Thereafter, the small grains are added to the resulting supersaturated solution.
-These small grains, called seed, facilitate the crystal formation and drying of what we get as household white sugar.
+These small grains, called seeds, facilitate the crystal formation and drying of what we get as household white sugar.

-On the other hand, the following processes replace double sulphitation to manufacture sulphur-less sugar.
-This yields sugar with less than 5ppm (parts per million) of sulphur traces.
+On the other hand, the following processes replace double sulphation to manufacture sulfur-less sugar.
+This yields sugar with less than 5ppm (parts per million) of sulfur traces.

 - Melting – Raw sugar is again melted for clarification.

-- Re-crystallization – leads to elimination of impurities.
+- Re-crystallization – leads to the elimination of impurities.

-Thereafter, the crystalisation process similar to the white sugar creates crystals.
+Thereafter, the crystallization process similar to the white sugar creates crystals.